FOREX-Dollar climbs as data supports bigger rate hikes

 Western leaders meeting in Brussels on Thursday agreed to strengthen their forces in Eastern Europe, increase military aid to Ukraine and tighten their sanctions on Russia.

-Against the Swiss franc CHF=EBS, the greenback rose 0.17%, after the Swiss National Bank held its policy rate at -0.75%, bucking the trend of other central banks which have started hiking interest rates to tackle rising inflation.
+Against the Swiss franc CHF=EBS, the greenback rose 0.04%, after the Swiss National Bank held its policy rate at -0.75%, going against the grain of other central banks which have started hiking rates to combat inflation.

 Norway's central bank raised its benchmark interest rate on Thursday as expected, and said it now planned to hike at a faster pace than previously intended.